memcachier/docs/heroku_articles/flask-memcache.md

 <!-- ... -->
 ```

-Here the timeout is `None` and the key is a list of strings that will get
+Here the timeout is `None` and the key is a list of strings that will be
 concatenated.
-As long as the task IDs are not reused, this is all there is to
+As long as task IDs are never reused, this is all there is to
 caching rendered snippets.
 The PostgreSQL database we use on Heroku does not
-reuse IDs so we are all set.
-However, if you use a database that does reuse IDs
+reuse IDs, so we're all set.

-such as SQLite you will need to delete the fragment when the respective task is
+If you use a database that _does_ reuse IDs (such as SQLite), you need to delete the fragment when its respective task is
 deleted.
-This can be easily done by adding the following code to the task delete
+You can do this by adding the following code to the task deletion
 logic:

 ```python